CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 ![create app CLI](doc/images/create_app.png)

-To **add a new version and analyze its source code**, have ZIP file and use the following command :
+To **add a new version and analyze its source code**, have a ZIP archive file and use the following command :

 ```bash
 java -jar .\aip-console-tools-cli.jar add --apikey="BYxRnywP.TNSS0gXt8GB2v7oVZCRHzMspITeoiT1Q" -n "my app" -f ./source.zip
 ```

-It will upload the source.zip file, create a new version for the application "my app" and run an analysis on this version.
+It will upload the source.zip file, create a new version for the application "my app" and run an analysis on this version. **NOTE** If your application already has versions, this command will *clone* the previous version configuration to run the analysis on the new source code.

 ![image-20200609154849113](doc/images/add_version.png)